JulianaOnofrio/JulianaOnofrio/README.md

 <br/>.🌍 Languages: English, French and Spanish.
 <br/>.😄 Also Lawyer.
 <br/>.💬 Ask me about: tech, law, languages from different countries and foods.
-<br/>.⚡ Fun Fact: I love cooking and Disney.
+<br/>.⚡ Fun Fact: I love cooking and Disney.❄️

 <br/>Thank you for reading this far and don't forget to add me on LinkedIn.